-Westerners are familiar with the four basic taste groups: sweet, sour, salty, and bitter.
-For some, the concept of umami, or the "fifth taste," may be new.
-Some crave umami, and there might be a biological reason for it.
-Both amniotic fluid and breast milk are high in the amino acids that deliver the taste of umami, which may prime a person to seek out this flavor profile throughout life.
+For many years, there were four recognized basic taste groups: sweet, sour, salty, and bitter.
+Umami, or the "fifth taste," is a relatively recent discovery.
+Officially named as a separate taste in the 1980s, umami is true savoriness.
+Breast milk is high in the amino acids that deliver the taste of umami, which may prime a person to seek out this flavor profile throughout life.

-It has been described as brothy or meaty.
-You can taste umami in foods like Parmesan cheese, seaweed, miso, and mushrooms, which contain a high level of the amino acid, glutamate.
+Umami translates to "pleasant savory taste" and has been described as brothy or meaty.
+You can taste umami in foods that contain a high level of the amino acid glutamate, like Parmesan cheese, seaweed, miso, and mushrooms.

 Glutamate has a complex, elemental taste.
-The U.S. Food and Drug Administration has designated monosodium glutamate (commonly referred to as MSG) as a safe ingredient, causing only minor adverse events, such as headaches or nausea in a small proportion of consumers.
+Monosodium glutamate, or MSG, is often added to foods to add an umami flavor.
+The U.S. Food and Drug Administration has designated MSG as a safe ingredient, causing only minor adverse events, such as headaches or nausea, in a very small percentage of consumers.

 History of Umami

 Umami means "pleasant savory taste" in Japanese.
 The popularity of umami has been rising since the 1980s when research about the fifth basic taste began to increase.

 In 1985, the Umami International Symposium held in Hawaii determined umami was the scientific term for this fifth taste.
 In order for it to stand on its own, it had to meet certain criteria.
 Researchers proved that umami was not produced by any combination of other basic tastes, but was an independent taste.
 It also has its own specific receptor for its taste.

 The use of glutamate in cooking has a long history.
 Fermented fish sauces, which are rich in glutamate, were used widely in ancient Rome.
 Glutamate-rich fermented barley sauces were used in medieval Byzantine and Arab cuisine, and fermented fish sauces and soy sauces have histories going back to the third century in China.